freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/11/2022 "Is this project dead?"
+Answer: No, but you're going to be if you keep asking that.

 + 02/07/2022 "Are NFTs the future of gaming?"
 Answer: Yes

 + 02/04/2022 "Pulsechain is just a copy of Etherium."
 Answer: Yes